sgabriel190/rpi-temperature-django/readme.md

 This project can be ported to other Raspberry Pi machines with more hardware resources if needed.

 The django framework helps in creating a quick web server.
-As described by the developer himself, celery is a distributed task queue, which helps the server-side tasks to be asynchronous, while boosting its response time
+As described by the developer himself, celery is a distributed task queue, which helps the server-side tasks to be asynchronous, while boosting its response time.

+Each time the web client accesses the application, it updates the data and I find it useful to have control over the LED.

+For client-side, the layout is based on static files(css, images, and javascript) and a template html file.
+Those files can be found and modified in /templates/tempsens/ for templates and /static/tempsens/ for static files.

+The javascript used on the HTTP client contains 2 functions.
+One of those updates the time based on the local machine time.
+The second function uses jQuery to update the page DOM asynchronous with data from the server.

 ## Getting Started